emyemmanuel/CS6367-TestPrioritizationTool/README.md

 Steps to run the tool on joda-time.git is as follows

-1. Update the pom.xml with the pom.xml uploaded in the repository (see below for changes made in pom.xml)
+1. Update the pom.xml of the example project with the pom.xml uploaded in the repository (https://github.com/emyemmanuel/CS6367-TestPrioritizationTool/blob/master/pom.xml) (see below for changes made in pom.xml)

-2. Add Listener.java to the example project so that the path of listener is  ~/joda-time/src/test/java/org/joda/time/Listener.java
+2. Add Listener.java (https://github.com/emyemmanuel/CS6367-TestPrioritizationTool/blob/master/Listener.java) to the example project so that the path of listener is  ~/joda-time/src/test/java/org/joda/time/Listener.java

 3. Add the test-agent.jar to the example project so that the path is ~/joda-time/test-agent.jar (Steps to make jar is mentioned below)